StructuralGenomicsConsortium/CNP45-ABHD14B/README.md

 # CNP45-ABHD14B
 An SGC Chemistry Networks Project focussed on finding a probe for ABHD14B.

-For the science background, head to the [wiki] (https://github.com/StructuralGenomicsConsortium/CNP45-ABHD14B/wiki).
+For the science background, head to the [wiki](https://github.com/StructuralGenomicsConsortium/CNP45-ABHD14B/wiki).